alemigo/asynctempfile/README.md

 # asynctempfile

 Async interface for the standard tempfile module.
-Implements the following 4 classes:
+Implements the following 4 interfaces:

 - TemporaryFile
 - NamedTemporaryFile